sonic555gr/CodeTest/README.md

 It would also be good to have a conectivity manager to tell us when we have an internet connection available or not.

+Unit testing in this app is limited.
+I could test for the URLSession making the requests but it would require a mocking framework to go with.
+The tests are indicative of my ability to do unit testing to a satisfing level.

+The application is not available for iOS 8.
+The use of stack views prevents the app from being executed on an iOS 8 environment.
+While I still have the knowledge on how to make it look the same without them, It helped reduce the development time by a lot.